The force-free twisted magnetosphere of a neutron star - II: Degeneracies of the Grad-Shafranov equation: Results

 It is convenient to identify the important points along the curves.
 For each line of constant $s$, we define the leftmost point as \emph{point A}, the maximum energy as \emph{point B}, and the rightmost extent of the upper section of the spiral as \emph{point C}.
 These points are indicated for the sample curve $s=1$ in Fig.~\ref{fig_energy}.
 The tangents to the curve at points A and C are vertical, and at point B, it is horizontal.
 Point A corresponds to the lowest value of $P_{\rm c}$ for a given $s$, while point C corresponds to the largest value of $P_{\rm c}$ for which degenerate solutions are found.
 Thus, degenerate solutions are only present in the interval of $P_{\rm c}$ delimited by the points A and C. For larger values of $P_{\rm c}$, beyond point C, there is only one non-degenerate solution for each value of $s$.

-With these definitions, we can now identify two branches for each curve: (i) the \emph{lower branch}, consisting of the potentially stable, lower energy solutions extending from $P_{\rm c} = 1$ (i.e.\ from $r_{\rm c} = 1$) up to point A (corresponding to some radius $r_{\rm c}$); and (ii) the \emph{upper branch}, consisting of the likely unstable, one or more higher energy solutions (for larger $r_{\rm c}$).
-The points A for the curves of constant $s$ are shown as white circles in the figure, forming what we will refer to as the \emph{line A}.
+With these definitions, we can now identify two branches for each curve: (i) the \emph{lower branch}, consisting of the lower energy solutions extending from $P_{\rm c} = 1$ (i.e.\ from $r_{\rm c} = 1$) up to point A (corresponding to some radius $r_{\rm c}$); and (ii) the \emph{upper branch}, consisting of the higher energy solutions (for larger $r_{\rm c}$).
+The points A for the curves of constant $s$ are shown as white circles in the figure, forming what we will refer to as \emph{line A}.

-The solutions presented in Paper I correspond to the lower branch, and the highest energy configurations obtained there (for the smallest values of $P_{\rm c}$ for a given $s$) agree remarkably well with the line A. (This is discussed further in \S\ref{section_map}.)
+The solutions presented in Paper I correspond to the lower branch, and the highest energy configurations obtained there (for the smallest values of $P_{\rm c}$ for a given $s$) agree remarkably well with line A. (This is discussed further in \S\ref{section_map}.)

 The points where disconnected domains start to appear are determined by analyzing the equatorial profile of the poloidal stream function $P$.
 Disconnected regions are present when $P$ has a maximum (i.e.\ its radial derivative is zero).
 Note that the first disconnection must be a maximum (even if there is not necessarily a minimum), because $P$ has to decrease far away from the surface, in order to smoothly connect to a vacuum field (which is of the form $P \propto r^{-l}$, where $l$ is the multipole index).
 The marginal disconnection takes place when the radial derivative becomes zero for the first time.
 The points of marginal disconnection are marked with black circles in the figure, and the corresponding values of $r_{\rm c}$ can be read from Fig.~\ref{fig_rc}, which shows the relation between $P_{\rm c}$ and $r_{\rm c}$ (allowing to translate the values of $P_{\rm c}$ into the corresponding values of $r_{\rm c}$).
 These values are also indicated in parentheses for the highlighted lines in Fig.~\ref{fig_energy}.
+Note that the formation of disconnected field lines takes place quite late along the curves for small values of $s$, while for larger values it approaches point A and may even be slightly below it.
+In other words, for large $s$ even the lower branch may have some disconnected fields.
+Either way, while such field configurations are interesting solutions of the GS equation, they may be of little practical use from a physical point of view, as they will likely result in the expulsion of a plasmoid and the sudden rearrangement of the magnetic field structure.